 The Baird Society Resident Scholar Program was established to support the study of some of SI Libraries’ most unique and valuable holdings: its Special Collections.
 Stipends of $3,500 per month for up to six months are available for individuals working on a topic relating to these collections.
 These collections are located in New York, NY and Washington, DC and cover a wide range of subject areas.
 Doctoral students and post-doctoral scholars are welcome to apply.

 The Margaret Henry Dabney Penick Resident Scholar Program supports scholarly research into the legacy of Patrick Henry and his political circle, the early political history of Virginia, the history of the American Revolution, founding era ideas and policy-making, as well as science, technology, and culture in colonial America and the Early National Period.
-The stipend for this long-term post-doctoral fellowship is $45,000 for nine consecutive months.
+The stipend for this long-term post-doctoral fellowship is $30,000 for six consecutive months.
 Applicants must hold a PhD by September 1 of the year they apply.
 Senior scholars are particularly encouraged to apply.